 As mangas estão demasiado compridas The sleeves are too long

-Be aware of the similarity with the word cumprido: they’re homophones, which means that despite sounding almost the same as comprido, they’re actually very different words as cumprido means accomplished/achieved.
+Be aware of the similarity with the word cumprido: they’re homophones, which means that despite sounding almost the same, they’re actually very different words as cumprido means accomplished/achieved.

 Tivemos um curto debate We had a short debate